ivanAndriichukWork/pet-spaceX/README.md

 `Environment variables must be added to the project: `

-`for development, change the name of the .env.example file to .env.development and and add your variables`
+`-for development, change the name of the .env.example file to .env.development and and add your variables`

-`for production, change the name of the .env.example file to .env.production and and add your variables`
+`-for production, change the name of the .env.example file to .env.production and and add your variables`

 we use https://api.spacex.land/graphql for GATSBY_SPACEX_GRAPHQL